Adelphi University Honor Code

 The Committee will have the responsibility to promote an atmosphere of academic honesty, working to educate the entire Adelphi Community.
-The Committee will develop and distribute materials including guidelines for promulgating the code of academic honesty through course syllabi, class discussion, and written guidelines to students on matters such as plagiarism.
+The Committee will develop and distribute materials including guidelines for promulgating the Code of Academic Honesty through course syllabi, class discussion, and written guidelines to students and faculty on matters such as plagiarism.

 The Code of Academic Honesty

-The code of academic honesty prohibits behavior, which can broadly be described as lying, cheating, or stealing.
-Violations of the code of academic honesty will include, but are not limited to, the following:
+The Code of Academic Honesty prohibits behavior that can broadly be described as lying, cheating, or stealing.
+Violations of the Code of Academic Honesty will include, but not be limited to, the following:

 - Fabricating data or citations

-- Collaborating in areas prohibited by the professor
+- Collaborating in areas not approved by the professor

 - Sabotage of others' work, including library vandalism or manipulation